weburg/generic-http-web-service-server-java/README.md

 ## An example server providing the Web service and an HTML-only static client in one

+> [!CAUTION]
+> This server and its code isn't meant to run in a production or otherwise public environment, as it lacks enough error checking and restrictions to be safe.
+It's meant to run locally for prototyping and example purposes only.

 ### Design goals

 - Map incoming HTTP requests by looking at resource (from the URI) and verb (HTTP method) to perform the appropriate action.